siberianfox/tinygwiki/TinyG-Developer-Notes.md

 6. Now do this to **add the files in project sub-directories**.
 (Aside): If you have an exiting project with sub-directories (like tinyg) there is no straightforward way to add the files to the project and leave the directory structure intact.
 You can't just click on the directory to add the entire directory.
 If you try to add a new directory it won't let you because that name is already used.
 If you add the items as "existing items" then navigate and click them it moves the files into the parent directory.
 Here's what you must do.
  - Either move the sub-directory out of the path or rename it (e.g. xio_ORIG) to get it out of the way.
  - Create a new directory off the parent directory with the name you want (e.g. xio).
- - Move the files from the original directory into the new directory
+ - Move the files from the original directory into the new directory.
+You can delete the _ORIG directory now.
  - Go back to the nav, click on the newly created directory and select "add existing files".
 Add the files that are found in the newly populated sub-directory.

 7. Setup the following values in the project file.
-CLick on the "tinyg" directory in the solution explorer then go to the Project / Properties tab from the drop-down menus.
+Click on the "tinyg" directory in the solution explorer then go to the Project / Properties tab from the drop-down menus.
 Enter the following values if they are not already set:
 <pre>
 IN THE TOOLCHAIN TAB